-Source: Data provided by Network for Transport and the Environment
+Source: Graph provided by Network for Transport and the Environment

 Maritime shipping is the world's most carbon-efficient form of transporting goods - far more efficient than road or air transport.
 Yet, the industry seeks to further improve the fuel efficiency and carbon footprint of its vessels.
 Today's container ships and vehicle carriers enable the movement of tremendous volumes of goods across the world, which has fueled global economic growth in a manner considered implausible only 50 or 60 years ago.

 The World Shipping Council (WSC) and its member companies are engaged in numerous efforts to reduce carbon dioxide (CO2) and further improve efficiency across the fleet.
-(See the Frequently Asked Questions or FAQ about carbon emissions and shipping below.)
+(See the Frequently Asked Questions or FAQ about carbon emissions and shipping)

 The liner shipping industry through WSC is also working with governments at the IMO to develop effective international regulations that will result in reduced carbon emissions from shipping.
 Those discussions can be summarized as follows.

 In recent years, discussions at the International Maritime Organization (IMO) have resulted in the development of an Energy Efficiency Design Index (EEDI) that led to the adoption in 2011 of legally-binding energy efficiency standards applicable to newly-built ships.
 The standards apply to ships built in 2013 and later and require all future ships to meet increasingly stringent fuel economy standards over time.
 Learn more

 The EEDI (Energy Efficiency Design Index) represents a measure of the relative efficiency of a vessel by establishing an index to measure the inherent design efficiency of a given vessel in moving a given cargo volume over a given distance.
 Learn more